All Collections

 assert peak_night_crime_location is not None, "Did you create a variable called peak_night_crime_location?"

-# Check peak_night_crime_location is correct
+# Check peak_night_crime_location is a string variable

-assert peak_night_crime_location == "Central", "Did you find the location with the most crime between 10pm and 4am?
-Expected somewhere else."
+assert peak_night_crime_location == "Central", "Did you correctly identify the location with the most crime between 10pm and 4am?
+After you've extracted the hour of the crime you can group by 'AREA NAME' and count the number of occurrences, sorting to get the largest frequency."

 # Question 3